daeuniverse/daed/README.md

 Project Goals:

-- Easy to use
+- Easy to use, with keyboard shortcuts builtin
-- Beautiful ui
+- Beautiful and intuitive UI
+- Dark mode
 - Mobile friendly
-- Dark mode

 ## Status